erikorlowski/cscie97/cscie97/asn5/design.md

 * Verify that the events can be read
 * Attempt to read the events with an invalid access token
 * Verify the API service is rejected

+### Exception Handling
+Exceptions for the System Monitor module are handled primarily through the DatabaseException and ApiException classes.
+These exception classes are unchecked exceptions and are logged for future auditing.

 ### Risks
 For this module, the primary risk is security.
 For this reason, it is imperative that API request to this module have access protections.
 For module statuses, a malicious actor could potentially perform a denial of service attack by spoofing statuses claiming that modules were offline.
 A malicious actor could also spoof statuses claiming that the modules were healthy, masking actual issues with the modules.
 For event logging, a malicious actor accessing the NGATC event logs could potentially learn valuable information about the system that could be used for an attack.